rhoneyager/libicedb/pages/mydoc/mydoc_git.md

         git checkout NEW-BRANCH-NAME
         git branch --set-upstream-to origin
      ```
-     For the seek of clearness you have first "created" a new branch out of the current branch (which would be the *master* branch if you followed these instructions) with the *git branch* command.
+     By executing these commands, you have first "created" a new branch out of the current branch (which would be the *master* branch if you followed these instructions) with the *git branch* command.
 Then you have "switched" to the new branch with *git checkout*.
 This does not produce visible effects because the new and the master branch are still identical.
 Finally *git branch --set-upstream* connects your "local" branch with the github server.

 ## Make your own changes.
   You might want to change some of the existing .hpp or .cpp files or to create new ones.
-Unfortunately it is not possible to make here a comprehensive reference on how to code.

   1. Tell git that you have changed files
      ```bash